kptfh/feign-reactive/README.md

 Use Feign with Spring WebFlux

-# Plan to proceed with Spring auto configuration after 30 stars :)
+# Can't proceed with Spring because of this issue [Consider releasing artifact](https://github.com/OpenFeign/feign-reactive/issues/15) :(

 ## Overview